willGraham01/PiranhasHalfyord/combats/carlton.md

 # Boss Combat

-This combat takes place in the Shattered Teeth's HQ room, with the party facing Carlton and Fordem (and an animated bear skin).
+This combat takes place in the Piranhas's HQ room, with the party facing Carlton and Fordem (and an animated bear skin).

 ## Initial locations